 From here, you can increase your dose slowly until you experience complete relief.
 Don’t forget that with ingestible CBD products you’ll experience a delayed onset time – it can take up to 90 minutes for the effects to peak.
 That means you need to allow plenty of time between doses to the effects before you make any adjustments to the amount of CBD you are taking.

 CBD vaporizers require a slightly different approach, as it can be difficult to measure the exact potency of CBD in every puff.
 Instead, try measuring the amount needed to experience relief from symptoms by the “number of puffs” needed.
 This is simple because vaporized CBD kicks in quickly, usually in ten minutes or less.
 This offers a great opportunity to slowly monitor the effects and stack on doses until you learn how much CBD you need.

-The potent anti-inflammatory and anxiolytic effects of CBD can provide major benefits to your cardiovascular system, reducing your risk of heart attack and stroke.
-CBD can perform some of the functions of commonly-prescribed medications to soothe inflammation and bring down blood pressure.
+According to some existing research, the potent anti-inflammatory and anxiolytic effects of CBD may provide major benefits to your cardiovascular system, reducing your risk of heart attack and stroke.
+Studies also suggest that CBD may perform some of the functions of commonly-prescribed medications to soothe inflammation and bring down blood pressure.
+This preliminary research serves to provide hope for many affected by the disease, and to give foundation to researchers hoping to officially establish CBD as a treatment for heart disease.
 If you’re interested in more research about the applications of CBD for cardiovascular disease, check out our free case studies to see how CBD can help you take control of your health.
 If you’d like more information about replacing your current pharmaceutical regimen with CBD, consider our CBD ebook, which covers everything you need to know to make the switch successfully.